beeva-arturomartinez/beeva-best-practices/backend/rest/README.md

 Sometimes, our API can be prepared to return the responses in xml or json format, the client should specify the format required.
 There are two ways to define the format of the response expected:
 * Accept header: Indicating in the _Accept_ http header what are the contents types accepted.
 The request put _application/xml_ or _application/json_ to ask for a xml or json response format.
 * Extension: other way to specify the response format is indicating the extension on the resource.
 For example, GET _/api/resource.xml?param=value_ or _/api/resource.json?param=value_.

+When we are developing a new project, it's important to define a common layout for payloads on requests and responses.
+It will make easier for us and the clients of our REST api.
+It facilitates to identify any kind of response, error or success, if the layout doesn't match, it could produce confusion and errors.

 ## Filters